Home / Blog / The Developer Recruitment Process: A Comprehensive Guide

 Beware of Candidates Using AI to Hack Their Interviews

-Another emergence with the rise of AI and we’ve seen this in our interviews where candidates might also use AI during interviews to generate responses.
+Something else has come up with the rise of AI in recruitment, and we’ve seen this in our interviews where candidates might also use AI during interviews to generate responses.

 There are tools out there that plug into Zoom or Google Meet and they automatically key in the interviewer’s questions and then generate answers for the candidate to then read out.